A plant and compost

 How to efficiently manage waste

 Organic waste represents a significant part of the waste that is generated in homes, industries, and agricultural activities.
-Its accumulation in landfills or incinerators leads to soil contamination, as well as the emission of greenhouse gases, However, an efficient management of this organic material and its reuse contribute to promoting the sustainability of the planet by promoting the circular economy.
+Its accumulation in landfills or incinerators leads to soil contamination, as well as the emission of greenhouse gases.
+However, an efficient management of this organic material and its reuse contribute to promoting the circular economy.
 Discover what it is, types, and how to convert it into valuable resources to halt climate change.

 0:00